lyndaumuhoza/cs1710-final-project/README.md

 The main goal is to see if there is correspondence between the variations of the puzzle.
 In other words, given a trace that satisfies the constraints of one puzzle, would it satisfy the constraints for the other?
 And is the reverse true?

-Some other secondary questions/properties we looked at:
+Some other secondary questions/properties we were curious about:

 - What is the minimum number of moves required to satisfy each puzzle?
 - If we increase or decrease the number of rings and towers, does the minimum number of moves change?